Training Module 1

 In the early 1920’S Wilhelm Reich, along with analysts Groddeck and Ferenczi , pioneered working with the body mind for effective therapy and personal growth outcomes.
 Radix as developed by Erica and Charles Kelley PhD, in the 1970’s continued and developed this work especially emphasizing the self regulatory nature of the life force and the significance of the eyes in human psychology.
 More recently, neuroscience writers (e.g. Schore), and developmental psychologists (Tronick, Trevarthen, Beeby) have recognized the significance of early bodily experience for later healthy holistic functioning, and in particular the non-verbal nature of this experience.

-Day one will focus on the fundamentals of Reichian theory and how this has been developed and applied in Radix theory to address embodied psychobiological self-regulation.
+Day one focuses on the fundamentals of Reichian theory and how this has been developed and applied in Radix theory to address embodied psychobiological self-regulation.
 Current Radix work addresses a broader range of individuals than the armored individuals usually associated with the work of Reich.

-In Days two to four, attention will be focused on specific concepts underpinning Radix work.
-Participants will be taught various applications and techniques of thesa concepts, and will learn experientially and theoretically how interventions can affect their functioning (or that of their clients).
+In Days two to four focus on specific concepts underpinning Radix work.
+Participants are taught various applications and techniques of these concepts, and learn experientially and theoretically how interventions can affect their functioning (or that of their clients).

-On Day five, the therapeutic tools of breath, sound, physical contact and movement will be discussed and experienced.
-In the afternoon participants will be taught methods of applying of all of these modes in supervised practice sessions.
+On Day five, the therapeutic tools of breath, sound, physical contact and movement are discussed and experienced.
+In the afternoon participants are taught methods of applying of all of these modes in supervised practice sessions.

 The Module 1 workshop in the United States has been approved for 30 Continuing Education credits for psychologists, social workers, licensed professional counselors, licensed mental health workers, and marriage and family therapists: (Check your eligibility and grievance policy.).
 CE credit for Module 1 is sponsored by Commonwealth Educational Seminars (CES).
 Commonwealth Educational Seminars’ training facilities are handicap accessible.
 Individuals needing special accommodations, please contact Melissa Lindsay at 808-256-3347.